Child, Adolescent, and Adult Psychiatry

 19) Overcoming Compulsive Hoarding by Bubrick and Dr. Neziroglu, 2004, New Harbinger Publications, paperback, ~$12

-Concise description of hoarding and associated cognitive distortions and how to change.
+Concise description of hoarding, cognitive distortions, and change.

 Has been used by many to improve, work, social, family, and other relationships.

 21) The Incredible Years by Carolyn Webster-Stratton PhD; see website incredibleyears.com or call 1-888-506-3562